0x4c756e61/NiGUI-docs/doc.md

 	+ `XAlign_Left`
 	+ `YAlign_Left`
 - `.width` and `.height` - Set the width and height of the control

-**Controls and theire properties**
+- `.fontSize` - Set the font size of the any control having editable text (like buttons), It need to be a float **Controls and theire properties**

 - `newWindow()` - Create a new window with a title